sqreen/devise_sqreener_tutorial/README.md

 !["He is just unbelievably evil"](.doc/romain.jpg "Romain Didry, international man of mystery, license to hack")

 Try creating an account with his email address `romain@sqreen.io`.
-It should fail, as this email address has a risk score of 80, he must have done something terrible.
+It should fail, as this email address has a risk score of 100, the maximum possible.

 !["No good at all!"](.doc/blocked-signup.png "Romain cannot create an account!
 Evil begone!")